Causality Bounds on Dissipative General-Relativistic Magnetohydrodynamics

+\emph{Conclusions} --- A general nonlinear analysis was performed to assess whether a large class of nonresistive \emph{viscous} GRMHD models with shear, bulk, and heat diffusion can correctly capture the nonideal physics of plasmas without violating fundamental physical principles.
+For the first time, we derived the conditions on the transport coefficients, equation of state, and dissipative fluxes that ensure nonlinear causality and strong hyperbolicity.
+This was done for a large class of general-relativistic models of Braginskii’s magnetohydrodynamics.
+Our results limit the magnitude of nonideal effects in fluid descriptions of nearly collisionless plasmas, which can be readily applied in current fluid dynamic simulations of accretion flows around black holes and in systematic studies of turbulence in viscous GRMHD simulations.

+We showed that causality forbids the onset of the firehose instability in the absence of heat diffusion, a new result that cannot be obtained from linear response analyses.
+However, causality does not forbid the presence of mirror unstable regions, which suggests that the new viscous GRMHD theories considered here may be able to explore kinetic instabilities previously deemed inaccessible to fluid models.\\

-\emph{Acknowledgements.} We thank C.~Gammie, E.~Most, G.~Wong, and V.~Dhruv for enlightening discussions about the physics of plasmas around black holes, and M.~Disconzi for comments concerning the mathematical proofs presented in this work.
+\emph{Acknowledgements} --- We thank C.~Gammie, E.~Most, G.~Wong, and V.~Dhruv for enlightening discussions about the physics of plasmas around black holes, and M.~Disconzi for comments concerning the mathematical proofs presented in this work.
 We also thank M.~Hippert for his assistance in visually depicting the causality constraints.
-ES has received funding from the European Union’s Horizon Europe research and innovation program under the Marie Sk\l odowska-Curie grant agreement No. 101109747.
-JN and IC are partly supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0021301 and DE-SC0023861.
-JN and ES thank KITP Santa Barbara for its hospitality during ``The Many Faces of Relativistic Fluid Dynamics" Program, where this work's last stages were completed.
+E.S. has received funding from the European Union's Horizon Europe research and innovation program under the Marie Sk\l odowska-Curie grant agreement No. 101109747.
+J.N. and I.C. are partly supported by the U.S. Department of Energy, Office of Science, Office for Nuclear Physics under Award No. DE-SC0023861.
+J.N. and E.S. thank KITP Santa Barbara for its hospitality during ``The Many Faces of Relativistic Fluid Dynamics" Program, where this work's last stages were completed.
 This research was partly supported by the National Science Foundation under Grant No. NSF PHY-1748958 and NSF PHYS-2316630.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.